-The Academic Catalog and Student Handbook for Graduate Studies contains information about the organization of LECOM, admissions process, academic requirements, course descriptions, policies, regulations and student support services.
+The Academic Catalog and Student Handbook for the Master of Medical Science degree program contains information about the organization of LECOM, admissions process, academic requirements, course descriptions, policies, regulations, and student support services.

 Each step of the educational process, from admission through graduation, requires continuing review and approval by the LECOM administration.
-LECOM is not responsible for and disclaims any misrepresentations of its requirements or provisions that might arise as a result of errors in preparation of the Academic Catalog and Student Handbook.
+LECOM is not responsible for and disclaims any misrepresentations of its requirements or provisions that might arise because of errors in preparation of the Academic Catalog and Student Handbook.
 LECOM reserves the right, at any time, with or without notice to modify the Academic Catalog and Student Handbook, including but not limited to changes in requirements, courses, policies, and procedures.

 Each student enrolled in LECOM is individually responsible for knowledge of the current academic regulations, the general and specific requirements, and the operational policies as contained in the Student Handbook and other official documents or announcements of LECOM.
-This student catalog and handbook can be viewed electronically on the web site at https://lecom.edu/academics/academic-catalog/.
+This student catalog and handbook can be viewed electronically on the web site at <a href="https://lecom.edu/academics/academ

-At the end of each academic year, representatives of the College of Medicine and Graduate Studies, along with the Director of Student Affairs and LECOM counsel, review the Academic Catalog and Student Handbook to insure accuracy of all provisions and to insert a description of any changes to curricula or policies.
+At the end of each academic year, representatives of the College of Medicine and Master of Medical Science program, along with the Director of Student Affairs and LECOM counsel, review the annual Academic Catalog and Student Handbook to ensure accuracy of all provisions and to insert a description of any changes to curricula or policies.
 A new Academic Catalog and Student Handbook is published on or around July 1 of each year.